End Stage Hashimoto’s – What Happens if you don’t stop the damage

 As your thyroid becomes irreversibly damaged and nonfunctional your antibody levels may drop.

 Not because your body has improved but because it basically annihilated your thyroid gland into nothing.

-And I've seen a number of patients who think that their condition is improving because their antibodies are gone who don't realize that the only reason they have dropped is because their thyroid is destroyed.
+And I’ve seen a number of patients who think that their condition is improving because their antibodies are gone who don’t realize that the only reason they have dropped is that their thyroid is destroyed.